metayeti/YABS.js/HOWTO.md

 // ["some", "-custom", "--parameters"]
 ```

-When invoking a prebuild script, note that the destination directory or any directory contained within the destination directory might not yet exist at that point in the build.
+When invoking a pre-build script, note that the destination directory or any directory contained within the destination directory that is relevant to the application being built, might not yet exist at that point in the build.
 Normally, the directories are creates on demand as the build runs.
 But in the case where we're building for the first time, the directory structure in the prebuild event will be missing which means we may need to deal with directories manually.
 Check if the destination directory exists with `fs.existsSync` or create required directories with `fs.makedirSync`.
 Note that the `fs` module is required to access these functions.

+The above is irrelevant for post-build scripts as those run only after any relevant directories have already been created.

 ### 5.7.
 Batch building